The Extra Programming LanguageTL;DR

 Strings

-All strings can be spread across multiple lines, though I recommend triple-quotes for that.
+Strings can be spread across multiple lines, though I recommend triple-quotes for that.
 Triple quotes have the added feature of removing preceding indentation, up to the closing quotes (more below).

 Single-quoted do not support String interpolation (${}